ETIAS Application Process

 When will I receive ETIAS?

 After a traveler has submitted their application, the system will likely take a few minutes to process an ETIAS form.
-Though, it’s important to note that it might take up to 72 hours.
+Note, though, that it might take up to 72 hours.

 All of the information provided by each traveler will be screened against several security databases which include: